MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-set-up-flexible-federated-identity-credential.md

 #Customer intent: I want to know how to set up a Flexible Federated identity credential in the Azure portal or Microsoft Graph Explorer.
 ---

-# How to set up a Flexible Federated identity credentials
+# Set up a Flexible Federated identity credential (preview)

-> [!NOTE]
->
-> This article is a work in progress and may be removed

 This article provides a guide on how to set up a Flexible Federated identity credential in the Azure portal or Microsoft Graph Explorer.
+Flexible federated identity credentials are an advanced feature of Microsoft Entra Workload ID that enhance the existing federated identity credential model.

-## Preqrequisites
+## Prerequisites

-- An Azure subscription
-- An application registration in Microsoft Entra ID
+- An Azure account with an active subscription.
+If you don't already have one, [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+- [Create an app registration](~/identity-platform/quickstart-register-app.md) or [managed identity](/entra/identity/managed-identities-azure-resources/overview) in Microsoft Entra ID.
+Grant your app access to the Azure resources targeted by your external software workload.

+## Setting up federated identity credentials through Microsoft Graph

 To accommodate the flexible federated identity credential functionality, the `federatedIdentityCredentials` resource is being extended with a new `claimsMatchingExpression` property.
 In addition to this, the `subject` property is now nullable.
 The `claimsMatchingExpression` and `subject` properties have been made mutually exclusive, so you cannot define both within a federated identity credential.